vlourme/amazoncaptcha-rs/README.md

 ```

 ## Precision
 We downloaded and resolved 100 captchas in the `examples` directory to test the precision.
-Currently, it's not perfect, mostly due to some images being cropped incorrectly:
+As of version 0.2.0:

 ```
-Solved: 64/99
+Solved: 93/99
-Precision: 64.65%
+Precision: 93.94%
 ```

+## Changelog

+### Version 0.2.0
+- Improve letter extraction method
+- Add letter merging (used when first letter is cropped with last letter)
+- Precision bumped to 93%.

+### Version 0.1.0
+- Initial release (64% precision)